vendrinc/pg_parcel/README.md

 [overrides]
 # We only want the one customer identified by --id on the command line
 customers = """
-  select * from customers where id = :id
+  select * from customers where id in :ids
 """
 # The `user_files` table doesn't have a customer_id column, so we need to join.
 user_files = """
   select user_files.*
   from users_files
   join users on users.id = user_files.user_id
-  where users.customer_id = :id
+  where users.customer_id in :ids
 """
 daily_exchange_rates = """
   select * from daily_exchange_rates